Councillors and The Mayor

 With his wife Fiona and son, Cr West has lived in Moranbah since 2001.
 He is an active community member and leader, assisting in multiple fundraising events such as the May Day Festival and mental health projects.

-Councillor Vea Vea grew up in Collinsville and moved to Moranbah with her young family over 11 years ago.
+Councillor Vea Vea grew up in Collinsville with a long family history in mining.

 Councillor Jones was elected in 2016 to represent Division 6.
 A long-term Clermont resident, Cr Jones has played an active role in the community for the past 42 years.